CampbeII/CampbeII/lessons/1/index.md

 > Roughly 50% of the time used to calculate the computed style for an element is used to match selectors, and the other half is used for constructing the RenderStyle from the matched rules.

 What does this even mean?
-Well consider how CSS works under the hood by looking at this html:
+Consider how CSS works under the hood by looking at this html:

 ```html
     <div>